MHickey2/EssenChelle-Oils/README.md

 The website consists of the following Pages:
  - The Home Page, with a hero image and a button connecting to the Shop.
 It has a search bar and links to all areas in the site.
-There is is also a profile and shopping back link.
+There is is also a profile and shopping bag link.
- - The Products page is available in a number of formations, it can be sorted by pricing, ratings and category and you can see all products in the EssenChelle Range.
+ - The Products page is available in a number of formations, it can be sorted by pricing, ratings and category and you can see all products from all categories.
- - The Essenchelle Products can be configured to show different categories of products.
+ - The Essenchelle Products can be configured to show the different categories within the EssenChelle range of products.
 The products include Essential Oils, Massage Oils and Oil Burners, or you can view all categories at once.
  - The Product Details Page, shows the information for individual Products.
  - The Add Product Page, which is a form that allows the superuser to add a Product.
  - The Edit Product Page, which is a form that allows the superuser to edit a Product.
  - The Delete Product Page, which is a form that allows the superuser to delete a Product.
  - The Bag Page which shows the details of the products presently in the Bag.
- - The Checkout Page, which shows the details of an order and the user details form and checkout       submission button.
+ - The Checkout Page, which shows the details of their order and the user details form and the checkout       submission button.
- - The Checkout Submission page, which shows the order details and price and Thank you message.
+ - The Checkout Success page, which shows the order details and price and the Thank you message.
  - The About Page, which gives more information on the site
- - The Our Products Page, with an introduction to EssenChelle Products by category and it includes customer testimonials.
+ - The Our Products Page, with an introduction to the EssenChelle Products by category and it includes customer testimonials who have bought products on the site.
- - The Blog Page with a spotlight on products, it highlights individual products and blogs can only be added by the superuser.
+ - The Blog Page with a spotlight on products, it highlights individual products and the blogs can only be added by the superuser.
  - The Blog Detail Page, that shows the information for individual Blogs.
  - The Add Blog Page, which is a form that allows the superser to add a Blog.
- - The Edit Blog Page, which is a form that allows the superuser to edit a Blog.
+ - The Edit Blog Page, which is a form that allows the superuser to edit an existing Blog.
  - The Delete Blog Page, which is a form that allows the superuser to delete a Blog.
- - The Profile Page, which contains profile information and  product history for the logged in user.
+ - The Profile Page, which contains profile information and the product history for the logged in user.
- - The User Product Favourites Page, which shows the users favourite products.
+ - The User Product Favourites Page, which shows the user's favourite products.
  - The Sign Up Page, consists of a form where a new user can register for the site.
  - The Login Page, consists of a form where the user can login to the site.
  - The logout Page, consists of a form where the user can logout of the site.
  - There are also custom error pages for errors 403,404,405 and 500.
+ - There is a FAQ page with answers to questions Customers may have about the site.
+ - There is a Privacy Policy Page which can be accessed in the footer.
+ - There is a Copyright Page with copyright information.

 <br/>